 Moreno Valley benefits from ready access to the regional transportation network, with excellent rail, air, and freeway connections that make it a prime location for businesses active in goods movement.
 At 4,500 businesses strong and growing, Moreno Valley is home to many Fortune 500 and international companies.
-Top employers in the city have businesses in sectors such as fulfillment, retail distribution-retail, grocery distribution-grocery, and manufacturing.
+Top employers in the City have businesses in sectors such as fulfillment, retail distribution-retail, grocery distribution-grocery, and manufacturing.
 Industrial areas of Moreno Valley benefit from the robust transportation network and can distribute goods easily throughout the region and the world.

 Goods movement is necessary for the vitality of Moreno Valley and the region as a whole.
-Goods movement in the city occurs primarily on major highways that bisect and border the city, including SR-60 and I-215.
-Truck traffic on City streets is restricted to specific routes that are designated for thru traffic of trucks over three tons; the truck network system is identified in the City's Municipal Code.
-These truck routes help to facilitate the movement of goods throughout the city, while providing a connection between major highway facilities (i.e., SR-60 and I-215) to local roadways, such as Alessandro Boulevard and Heacock Street.
+Goods movement in the City occurs primarily on major highways that bisect and border the City, including SR 60 and I-215.
+Truck traffic on City streets is restricted to specific routes that are designated for through traffic of trucks over three tons; the truck network system is identified in the City's Municipal Code.
+These truck routes help to facilitate the movement of goods throughout the City, while providing a connection between major highway facilities (i.e., SR 60 and I-215) to local roadways, such as Alessandro Boulevard, Heacock Street and Perris Road.
 Moreover, truck traffic is restricted to these designated roadways, unless otherwise authorized by the California Vehicle Code, in order to minimize wear and tear on City streets and promote safety on residential streets.
-It is important that the City of Moreno Valley continue to designate roadways to support truck travel to facilitate the efficient transfer or loading/unloading of goods.
 In addition, the City supports improvements to regional goods movement facilities, such as the aviation cargo operations at March Air Reserve Base/March Inland Port.